 Brand the Company or the Players?

 Something that’s always interested me about the SEO community is the number of strongly-defined personal brands we have.
-From Graywolf to Webguerrilla to Shoemoney to Sugarrae to the measly The Lisa, SEO is bursting with personal brands.
+From Bill Hartzer to Lily Ray to Shoemoney to Sugarrae to the measly The Lisa, SEO is bursting with personal brands.
 Brands that have been so ingrained into the industry that we don’t always even realize there’s a company behind these folks.
-Obviously this goes on in other industries as well, but I really think we SEOs take it to a whole new level.
+Obviously, this goes on in other industries as well, but I think we SEOs take it to a whole new level.

-If you’re the principle of a company, the idea of allowing your employees to establish their own personal brands is probably a scary thing and something you’d rather discourage than encourage.
-It’s the same reason why many in the industry are afraid to take their minions employees to SEO conferences.
-Sure, the experience may be great for them and they’ll learn a lot – but it’s almost guaranteed that they’re walking out of that show with at least a handful of offers for side jobs and full-time positions.
+Suppose you’re the CEO of a company.
+In that case, allowing your employees to establish their own personal brands is probably a scary thing and something you’d rather discourage than encourage.
+It’s the same reason why many in the industry fear taking their minions employees to SEO conferences.
+Sure, the experience may be great for them, and they’ll learn a lot – but it’s almost guaranteed that they’re walking out of that show with at least a handful of offers for side jobs and full-time positions.
 As someone not looking to lose their entire staff and the months you spent training them, it’s understandable that you’d rather keep them close and anonymous.

 Unfortunately for you, all you can do is take a Xanax for your fears and get over it.
 Any intelligent employee worth keeping is going to find a way to brand themselves and it’s in your business’s best interest to help them.

-As an employer you need to wake up to the fact that an employee with a personal brand is actually worth more to you than the droid you keep in the closet.
+As an employer, you need to wake up to the fact that an employee with a personal brand is actually worth more to you than the droid you keep in the closet.
 (Yes, the closet with the padlock on it and that tiny slit you carved out for feeding time.)
-When they become more valuable and coveted, it makes your entire company more valuable and coveted.
+When they become more valuable and coveted, your entire company becomes more valuable.

 For a company, allowing employees to create their own worth, gives them increased motivation to succeed.
 It makes them more invested in the entire operation.
 They’ll work harder cause there’s more at stake.
 Even with my pitiful little The Lisa brand, I know that every day I have to blog/write/say something that has importance.
 I can’t show up and write low-quality stuff because I know people are watching and it will hurt my brand if I do.

-Having team members that are well-branded lightens your own load.
-Your customers and colleagues another face (and email address!) to go to with problems, concerns, questions or insight.
-You give your customers another friendly face to associate your company with.
-Someone to help you publicly carry the brand promise.
+Having team members who are well-branded lightens your own load.
+Your customers and colleagues have another face (and email address!) to go to with problems, concerns, questions, or insight.
+You give your customers another friendly face to associate your company with—someone to help you publicly carry the brand promise.

 I think it also helps your company when you allow your team members to be branded as experts.
 A lot of companies get this backwards, trying to brand the entire company as a leader instead of the folks that make it up.
 Personally, I don’t think you can do one without the other.
 They’re complementary.
 I’d argue that making your company more credible and well-rounded by allowing yourself to share the spotlight.
 As the CEO, people know you’ve got the goods.
 They know that you know what you’re talking about when they come to you.
 But wouldn’t it be nice if they knew you had a powerful team behind you who was just as smart?
 If they actually knew the names and faces of the folks they’d be working with before they even came to you?
 I think it helps you – both your company and your brand.